blankdean/blankdean.github.io/index.md

 ---

 ## About
-Hi, I'm Dean.👋🏻 I am a Senior Backend Software Engineer.
-I have professional experience in cloud infrastructure development and Web/API development.
+* Hi, I'm Dean.👋🏻
+* I am a Senior Backend Software Engineer.
+* I have professional experience in cloud and Web/API development.

 ## Skills